 Figure 1.3: Comparison of the on-axis effective areas for observing a point sourc(integrated over the PSF) of the HRMAHRC-I, the HRMA/ACIS(FI), and the HRMA/ACIS(BI) combinations.
-Top panel is log and bottom panel is linear scale.
-The ACIS curves show the predicted values for the middle of Cycle 11 (2010-05-15).
+The ACIS curves show the predicted values for the middle of Cycle 12 (2010-05-15).

 Figure 1.4: Comparison of the first-order effective areas in square centimeters (integrated over the line spread function) of the MEG, HEG and LETG spectrometers.
-Top panel is log and bottom panel is linear scale.
 The (+/-) first orders of the diffracted spectrum have been added.
-The curves using ACIS show the predicted values for the middle of Cycle 11 (2010-05-15)